hamza2masmoudi/-RAG-Agent-/README.md

 # RAG Agent with PDF Retrieval Using HuggingFace LLM
-This project demonstrates the implementation of a Retrieval-Augmented Generation (RAG) agent to extract and query PDF documents using Azure OpenAI.
+This project demonstrates the implementation of a Retrieval-Augmented Generation (RAG) agent to extract and query PDF documents using HuggingFace LLM .